lisamarieandersson/minimal-weather-app/README.md

-# Minimal Weather Application
+# Minimal Weather App

 This is a minimal app that displays the weather based on the users current location.
-The application is built with Svelte and Typescript.
+The app is built with Svelte and Typescript.
 The weather data is fetched through [Open Weather Map](https://openweathermap.org/) API.

 ## How to build the project: